SadYuyuko/Search-Engine-Result-Hider/README.en.md

 `@1 *://*.example.com/*` – Adds color borders to `example.com` and its subdomains
 `@1 title/.*example.*/` – Add a color border to the result matched to the title with `example`
  Priority: whitelist > blacklist > highlight
+ Note: only 5 colors are supported, namely '@1'~'@5'.
+Open the custom color panel through the script menu

 **Composite Rules:**
 `*://*.example.com/* @if(title *= "keyword")` - Block results from `example.com` whose title contains the `keyword` in search results, Its title rule ignores case